raspberrypilearning/cress-egg-heads/README.md

 `rm test_*.*`

-##Start recording the main time lapse film
+##Step 5: Start recording the main time lapse film

 Before you start time lapse recording the cress egg heads there are several things you should consider.
 The most important is the physical location where the recording will take place.
 This needs to be somewhere warm with sunlight and that can be left *undisturbed* for a whole week (a classroom windowsill might not be ideal).
 Even slight movements will seem really noticeable in the final cut.